therealsaumil/emux/README.md

 * `config`: Contains the device's name and description, ASLR settings, location of its root file system and commands to issue after the kernel has booted up and transferred control to the userland.
 * `nvram.ini`: Contents of the device's non volatile memory, used for storing configuration settings.
 Contents of `nvram.ini` are preloaded into the emulated nvram before invoking the userland init scripts.
 * `kernel/`: Contains a Linux kernel compiled (mostly via Buildroot) to closely match the properties of the emulated device such as kernel version, CPU support, VM_SPLIT, supported peripherals, etc.
 * `rootfs/`: Populated with the uncompressed file system extracted from the device's firmware.
+This directory can be renamed.

 The diagram below describes each stage of ARM-X: